 - New Jersey's program description can be used by other jurisdictions as a model for similar documents.

-- Ohio has written up an FAQ page for homeowners and mediators that could be emulated by other courts.
+- Ohio’s comprehensive FAQ page for homeowners and mediators provides a good reference that could be emulated by other courts.

 - Both Ohio and New Jersey have extensive online forms for their programs.